Here are some common questions that people might ask about Tai Chi Chuan:

 Can Tai Chi Chuan be practiced by people of all ages and fitness levels?

-Yes, Tai Chi Chuan (also known as Tai Chi) can definitely be practiced by people of all ages and fitness levels.
+Yes, Tai Chi Chuan (also known as Tai Chi) can definitely be practiced by people of all ages and fitness levels no matter how old you are.
 It is a low-impact exercise that involves a series of slow, gentle movements, making it suitable for people who may have physical limitations or are new to exercise.

-And in addition to that, Tai Chi can be modified to meet the needs of different individuals.
+Tai Chi can even be modified to meet the needs of different individuals.
 For example, some people may need to use a chair or other support to help with balance or to make the movements easier, while others may be able to perform the movements standing up.

 How often should I practice Tai Chi Chuan to see improvement?